qtran-fujitsu/mpe-uap/README.md

 ## Introduction

-This repository contains the code implementation for the paper *"Universality of Many-body Projected Ensemble for Learning Quantum Data Distribution"* submitted to ICLR 2026.
+This repository contains the code implementation for the paper *"Universality of Many-body Projected Ensemble for Learning Quantum Data Distribution"* (https://arxiv.org/abs/2601.18637).
 The codebase provides tools and scripts to replicate the experiments described in the paper, focusing on learning quantum data distributions using the Many-body Projected Ensemble (MPE) framework.

 ## Repository Structure